-FY2021 CoC Application Page 29 11/11/2021 ------------------------ --------- ------------ on vaccination distribution in the region.
+FY2021 CoC Application Page 29 11/12/2021 ------------------------ --------- ------------ on vaccination distribution in the region.
 CDPHE coordinated the Colorado distribution of vaccines to communities.
 El Paso County, being the most populous county in Colorado, early during state vaccine implementation received less vaccine distribution proportionally compared to other urban counties in Colorado, which meant that vaccine distribution was done with an incredible amount of planning and strategic implementation.
 The El Paso County Department of Public Health coordinated directly with healthcare facilities such as the two largest hospitals systems and Peak Vista, the region's Federally Qualified Health Center.
 Peak Vista worked with the PPCoC's largest day and night shelter for individual adults, Springs Rescue Mission, to offer vaccine clinics onsite at the Springs Rescue Mission.
-Homeless people were also offered transportation paid for through Health First Colorado Medicaid, to transport any homeless people who sought to have a two-dose vaccine directly to a Peak Vista clinic and back.
+People who are homeless were also offered transportation paid for through Health First Colorado Medicaid, to transport any people who are homeless who sought to have a twodose vaccine directly to a Peak Vista clinic and back.
 El Paso County Public Health also worked with distributing vaccines at the largest regional youth homeless shelter, The Place, and family shelter, Family Promise, as well as the second largest shelter system through Salvation Army.

-In addition, CHP, the PPCoC Lead Agency, received a grant from Kaiser Permanente to deliver vaccines to unsheltered homeless people throughout community pop-up events at highly trafficked areas for homeless such as public libraries, the soup kitchen, and directly to encampments through targeted homeless street outreach teams by the Colorado Springs Fire Department.
-Incentives were given to homeless people in the form of gift cards to further incentive vaccine implementation.
+In addition, CHP, the PPCoC Lead Agency, received a grant from Kaiser Permanente to deliver vaccines to unsheltered people who are homeless throughout community pop-up events at highly trafficked areas for homeless such as public libraries, the soup kitchen, and directly to encampments through targeted homeless street outreach teams by the Colorado Springs Fire Department.
+Incentives were given to people who are homeless in the form of gift cards to further incentive vaccine implementation.